-December 24 (La Faglia); throughout December (market)
+December 24 (La Faglia ritual); weekends in December until Christmas Eve (market)

 The build-up to the lighting is suitably lavish, with an afternoon procession, music, dancing and delicious local dishes, all organized by residents.
-The candle itself is constructed by local youngsters, and then carried in procession through the town to reach the belltower of the local church.
+The candle itself is constructed by local children, and then carried in procession through the town to reach the belltower of the local church.